What Type of Insurance Do Property Owners Need?

 Rental default insurance reimburses you for the lost income that results from property damage.
 You should select a policy that is equivalent to your annual rental income.
 For instance, if you own five units and the rent for each unit is $2,000 per month, you should select a $120,000 coverage policy.

 Natural disasters and accidents happen more often than we realize.
-By choosing an insurance plan with coverage in these four areas, you and your property will be protected.
-If you want to know more ways to protect yourself, check out 3 Common Property Investment Blunders that Put you at Risk to learn more.
+You and your property will be protected by choosing an insurance plan covering these four areas.
+To learn more ways to protect yourself, check out 3 Common Property Investment Blunders that Put You at Risk.

 Isabella Fernandes